designerzen/Animated-HTML5-Banner-Advert-Boilerplate/README.md

 **Q.** Config task seems to be failing... it can't find the config.json file?

 **A.** Delete the node_modules folder and then run npm install again.
 This sometimes happens if the dependencies have not fully resolved, yet no error message may be shown.

+**Q.** Getting errors about things not being found when running node **A.** Weirdness in that the modules do not get added to dependencies so run npm install --save-dev imagemin-pngquant npm install --save-dev imagemin-jpegoptim

 ---
 Released under the [**GPL2.0 license**](http://www.gnu.org/licenses/gpl-2.0.txt).